 Seven.
 As I said previously, this concept had a lot of appeal for me.
-I’ve never read graphic novels before and I never had much of an interest, but I’ve actually started looking into reading manhwa.
+FYI: I’ve never read graphic novels before and I never had much of an interest in them.
+Lately, I’ve actually started looking into reading manhwa.
+The inspiration hit me hard with this drama.
 Everyone has different tastes about what’s good or not, but for me, the strength of a good drama is the lasting effect it has on me.
 Do you learn something about your own self that you never realized before?
 Does the drama stay with you long after it’s ended?
 For me, this drama has given me a new source of enjoyment, and I think that’s a reason worthy enough to mention.

 Nine.
 Music is the key to my heart.
 While I wasn’t hopelessly in love with this soundtrack like other dramas, I thought it was still very good and memorable.
 It makes me shiver as I recall certain tracks and all of the pivotal moments, especially with Jung Joon Young’s “Where Are U.”

 Ten.
 Outside of our male and female lead, there is a particular stand out for me.
 Lee Si Un never disappoints with the skittish, cowardly Park Soo Bong.
-When heavy stuff was going down in the drama and he was getting so worked up, it was hard not to laugh and it was easy to appreciate the lightness he brought to the drama at times.
-You’d think he’d be the worst possible person in a crisis , but it’s fun watching him be dysfunctional but manage to get things done.
+When heavy stuff was going down in the drama, it was hard not to laugh.
+The poor guy got so worked up easily.
+It was easy to appreciate the lightness he brought to the drama at times.
+You’d think he’d be the worst possible person in a crisis, but it’s fun watching him.
+Soo Bong was such a dysfunctional character.
+I’m shocked that he managed to get things done.
 Kudos to you, Soo Bong!